Law Enforcement 720 Academy starts May 24, 2018.

 This (720) hour Law Enforcement Academy is designed for those seeking a law enforcement career in the State of Wisconsin.
 Southwest Tech’s premier Academy delivers the criteria established by the Wisconsin Department of Justice, Training and Standards Bureau.
 The training instructors are a combination of educators and active or retired law enforcement officers.
 The training is delivered via lecture, group discussion, hands-on exercises, and scenario participation.

-- Mandatory Interview: February 2018 (Students must earn a minimum score on the interview to continue with the application process.)
+- Mandatory Interview: February 9, 2018 REGISTER NOW for your time slot of choice.
+(Students must earn a minimum score on the interview to continue with the application process.)

 - Mandatory Academy Orientation: April 2018